harshchill/harshchill/README.md

 ### 🔐 Password Manager (MERN Stack)
 A secure and sleek password manager with authentication & encryption.
 > **Stack:** MongoDB, Express, React, Node.js, Tailwind, NextAuth.js
-> Inspired by CodeWithHarry's "Buy Me a Chai" — but took it up a notch.

 **🔗 [View Project](#)** | **💻 [Source Code](#)**